 6. Use a Modern Knowledge Management Platform

-Contact center technology can help your contact center in more ways than one, but you need the right knowledge management platform to make it work.
+Technology can help your contact center in more ways than one, but you need the right knowledge management platform to make it work.
 A solution that uses AI, one that provides the contact center integrations you need out of the box.

 - Integrations with CCaaS platforms to natively to surface answers faster